 The application needs JavaScript enabled!

-Application "Biblia Internetowa" is designed for fast searching and comparison different Bible versions (including apocrypha and pseudoepigraphs).
-It can search paralelly through many Bible versions (withing the same language).
-There are 2974195 verses in 102 Bibles in 23 languages.
+Application "Biblia Internetowa" is designed for quick searching and comparison of different Bible versions (including apocrypha and pseudoepigraphs).
+It can search parallelly through many Bible versions (within the same language).
+There are 3279722 verses in 119 Bibles in 23 languages.

 Currently the application use two interfaces: Polish and English.
 The interface is recognized automatically by the browser.

-Default books abbreviations use Biblia Tysiaclecia (for Polish interface) and BibleWorks for English one.
-Almost every book has available few aliases.
+Default book abbreviations use Biblia Tysiaclecia (for Polish interface) and BibleWorks for English.
+Almost every book has a few available aliases.
 The following list contains all available abbreviations and aliases (upper or lowercase doesn't matter).
-You can also use space between number and book name, e.g. np.
+You can also use spaces between the number and book name, e.g. np.
 1Kor 1:1; 1 Kor 1:2; 1Koryntian 1:3; II Koryntian 1:4; 3 Jana 1,2

 <book abbrev> <space> <chapter number> : <verse number>